Manage content in HTML files.

 Front matter Editor Links are prefixed with

-cloudcannon:# and match the Liquid format used to reference them, for example:
+cloudcannon:# and use a common syntax to reference them, for example:

 Instead of only anchor tags, any element can have an Editor Link by using the